-- If you’re staying for long, choose to cook rather than buy three meals a day!
+- If you’re staying for a long, choose to cook rather than buy three meals a day!

-Traveling to a new place might result in you looking to the safety perspective, here’s how you can stay safe in the Bahamas:
+Traveling to a new place might result in you looking at the safety perspective, here’s how you can stay safe in the Bahamas:

 - Avoid walking alone at night, especially in Nassau, keeping an eye on your wallets.

 - For LGBTQIA+ travelers to keep notes of the restricted locations.